Yoga Teacher Training

 Machelle Lee, MA, E-RYT 500, CMT

-Machelle Lee has 27 years of experience as a yoga teacher, massage therapist, and childbirth educator.
+Machelle has 29 years of experience as a yoga teacher, massage therapist, childbirth educator, and lecturer.
 She holds a Masters Degree in Mythology and Depth Psychology from Pacifica Graduate Institute and has completed a 300-hour advanced yoga teacher training in yoga psychology.
-With over 10,000 hours of teaching experience, Machelle has cultivated a therapeutic approach through Yin Yoga that weaves together yogic teachings with modern scientific research on tissue rehabilitation, traditional medicine, and psychology.
+Machelle has cultivated a therapeutic approach utilizing Yin Yoga as well as Gentle and Vinyasa styles in a way that weaves together yogic teachings with modern scientific research on tissue rehabilitation, traditional medicines, and psychology.
 This approach to the whole person aids one in feeling and understanding the bodymind connection both somatically and intellectually.
-Machelle is committed to serving students in a way that best fits their unique abilities and anatomic structure and combines storytelling, archetypes, poetry, neuroscience, psychology, and Five Element Meridian Theory in a way that is always aimed at facilitating a creative and grounded approach to self-development.
+Specializing in the health and rehabilitation of fascia, connective tissues, and joints, Machelle is committed to serving students in a way that best fits their unique abilities and anatomic structure.
+Offering yoga teacher teacher trainings, CEUs, and personal immersion programs in Yin Yoga, Comparative Anatomy, Science and Psychology of Meridian Theory and more, Machelle combines storytelling, archetypes, poetry, neuroscience, psychology, and Five Element Meridian Theory across a variety of yoga styles in a way that is always aimed at facilitating a creative and grounded approach to self-development for each participant.

 Tiffany Kuo, MPH, RYT-500